liu-qilong/liu-qilong.github.io/contents/blog/2022-sphinx-rtd-my-optimized-documentation-workflow.md

 Before set up a build on [Read The Docs](http://readthedocs.org), `requirements.txt` is needed to be properly set:

 - The path to `requirements.txt` is needed to be specified via `RTD Project Page - Admin - Advanced Settings - Requirements file`.
 The path should be relative to the repository's root folder.
 - Inbuilt packages of Python and Sphinx are not needed to be included in `requirements.txt`.

-In my case:
+In my case, the `:

 ```
 # python packages